dreadlocked/ctf-writeups/nn8ed/README.md

 L = (C - 0x10000) % 0x400 + 0xDC00
 ```

 Cool, at this point a hint is released, the hint are some emojis, so it's clear, we need some Unicode trick to bypass NodeJS checks.
-But, do not forget, those unicodes needs to have a sense for MongoDB, which is the final endpoint of our string.
+But, do not forget, those unicodes needs to make sense for MongoDB, which is the final endpoint of our string.

 #### Error, error, error, error, victory!
 After a lot of testing and a key of my man X-C3LL, seems that MongoDB is reading the least significant byte of each surrogate pair, well, let's test if this is true using ```"||"1"=="1``` payload,  but remember, we can't just use ```"```, so we need to figure out a unicode which contains 0x22 and 0x7C as their least significant bytes of each surrogate pair.